-The Alpha 70K TMA[®] (Truck Mounted Attenuator) has been tested and evaluated per the recommendations of the National Cooperative Highway Research Program Report 350 (NCHRP 350).
-The Alpha 70K TMA[®], as currently designed, is capable of decelerating and stopping light and heavy weight vehicles (816 and 2041 kg [1800 and 4500 lbs]) when the rear of the cartridge is impacted head-on, within NCHRP 350 criteria, at 70 km/h [40 mph] within this criteria.
+The Alpha 70K TMA (Truck Mounted Attenuator) has been tested and evaluated per the recommendations of the national Cooperative Highway Research Program (NCHRP) report 350.
+The Alpha 70K TMA, as currently designed, is capable of, decelerating and stopping light and heavy weight vehicles (820 and 2000 kg [1,808 and 4,410 lb.]) when the rear of the Cartridge is impacted head-on at 70 km/h [43 mph] within the above referenced NCHRP criteria.

-To achieve intended impact performance, the Alpha 70K TMA must be mounted to a truck with a 5000 to 12,000 kg [11,025 to 26,460 lbs] gross vehicle weight rating (actual weight should range from 5000 to 9000 kg [11,025 to 19,845 lbs]).
-The TMA cartridge must be level and the bottom of the cartridge must be 305 mm \pm 25 mm [12" \pm 1"] above the ground.
+To achieve optimum impact performance, the Alpha 70k TMA must be mounted to a truck with a traveling weight of 5000 - 12,000 kg [11,025 - 26,460 lbs.] gross vehicle weight rating (actual weight should not exceed 9000 kg [19,845 lbs.]).
+The TMA Cartridge must be level and the bottom of the Cartridge must be 305 mm \pm 25 mm [12" \pm 1"] above the ground.

-Impacts that exceed the design capabilities described in the Manual (vehicle weight, speed, and impact angle) may not result in acceptable crash performance as described in NCHRP 350 relative to occupant risk and vehicle trajectory factors.
+Impacts that exceed the design capabilities described in this Manual (vehicle weight, speed and impact angle) may not result in acceptable crash performance as described in NCHRP 350 relative to structural adequacy, occupant risk, and vehicle trajectory factors.

-Follow all applicable DOT and or applicable highway authority plans, specifications, and other regulations regarding placement and use of TMA.
+Follow all applicable DOT and/or applicable highway authority plans and specifications and other regulations regarding placement and use of TMA.